JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Short summary**: Kotlin 1.9 will no longer propagate deprecation from a deprecated member in the superclass
 > to its overriding member in the subclass, thus providing an explicit mechanism for deprecating a member of
-> the superclass while leaving it non-deprecated in the subclass.
+> the superclass while leaving it non-deprecated in the subclass
 >
 > **Deprecation cycle**:
 >